Oral Health 08/01/2025

 Every time you come into the dentist for a routine check-up they will also complete a full mouth cancer check.
 They will fully examine your mouth and tongue for anything out of the ordinary.
 If your dentist does find anything unusual or abnormal they will refer you to a consultant at the local hospital.

-Following your appointment, we will, if necessary, provide you with a full and detailed written treatment plan, detailing the various costs of options available to you.
+Following your appointment, we will provide you with a full and detailed written treatment plan, detailing the various costs of options available to you.
 We will also discuss the payment options at the practice, private fee per item or our membership plans.

 Map of Benfleet Dental Centre